ajayarunachalam/metaEnsembleR/README.md

 ## Overview
 metaEnsembleR is a package for meta-level ensemble learning (Classification, Regression) that is fully-automated.
 It significantly lowers the barrier for the practitioners to apply heterogeneous ensemble learning techniques in an amateur fashion to their everyday predictive problems.
-Comprehensive demo examples can be found in ``` Rscript Demo.R ```
+Comprehensive demonstrations can be found in Demo.R file, to see the results run ``` Rscript Demo.R ``` in the terminal.

 ## How to start
 ```
-Install from GitHub :  devtools::install_github("ajayarunachalam/metaEnsembleR")
+Install from GitHub :  devtools::install_github(repo = 'ajayarunachalam/metaEnsembleR', ref = 'main')
 ```

 ```